judewerth/utah_organoids/README.md

 # DataJoint Workflow for Utah Lab

 This is the central codebase for the **DataJoint Workflow for Utah Lab**.
+The pipelines are designed to manage and analyze data from the Utah lab, focusing on cerebral organoids characterization and electrophysiology data analysis.

-The pipeline consists of several schemas and tables, covering multiple data modalities and/or DataJoint Elements.
+The automated pipeline consists of several schemas and tables, covering multiple data modalities and/or DataJoint Elements.

-- Organoids Culture Diagram
+- **Organoids generation pipeline**: The protocol for organoid generation includes inducing pluripotent stem cells (iPSCs) to form single neural rosettes (SNRs), which are then developed into organoids.

 ![Culture Diagram](./images/culture_diagram.png)

+This pipeline manages data from the organoid generation process, including iPSCs, SNRs, and organoids.
+It includes the following schemas:
-- Culture and Experiment Diagram
+  - `lineage`: Handles lineage and sequence metadata.
+  - `culture`: Manages metadata for iPSCs, SNRs, and organoids, covering culture conditions, induction and post-induction details, media used, experiment timelines and directories, and drug concentrations.

 ![Experiment Workflow](./images/workflow_lineage_culture.svg)

-- Array Ephys DataJoint Diagram
+- **Array Ephys pipeline**: This pipeline for array electrophysiology data analysis includes the following main steps:
+  - `probe`: Manages the probes and metadata used for the electrophysiology recordings.
+  - `ephys`: Manages the electrophysiology data and analysis results, including spike sorting and quality metrics.
+    - `EphysRecording`: Represents raw electrophysiological recordings linked to specific probe insertions. `EphysRecordingFile`: Represents the raw data files associated with each recording.
+    - `Preprocessing`: Applies preprocessing steps like filtering and artifact removal to raw data.
+    - `Clustering`: Stores the spike sorting results.
+    - `Curation`: Facilitates manual or automated curation of sorted spike data.
+    - `QualityMetrics`: Calculates and stores quality metrics after the spike sorting.
+    - `Unit`: Final output of curated, high-quality single-unit data.

 ![Array Ephys Workflow](./images/workflow_array_ephys.svg)

-- For more details, run the [EXPLORE_pipeline_architecture](./notebooks/EXPLORE_pipeline_architecture.ipynb) notebook.
+- For more details, you can explore the pipeline architecture and data in the `EXPLORE` notebooks as Guest following the [Quick Start Guide](#quick-start-guide) below.

-_Ensure you have a [DataJoint Works account](https://accounts.datajoint.com/) before getting started._

 ## Quick Start Guide